Cerene-Salt/Digamma-Prime-Framework/README.md

 | δϝ     | Rate divergence       | Difference in change velocity        |
 | δ²ϝ    | Curvature divergence  | Difference in acceleration/instability |

-These metrics form the backbone of Lady Epe — a symbolic system for functional auditing and pedagogical modeling.
+These metrics form the backbone of Digamma Prime — a symbolic system for functional auditing and pedagogical modeling.

 ---